 The Migrating Image

-By following a fictional group of refugees across Europe, the film questions the overproduction of images surrounding real-life tragedies and deaths.
-Each segment of the project takes its cue from the destination of the refugees, from the Mediterranean Sea to being stuck in a warehouse somewhere in Belgrade.
-Where do all these images about refugees come from?
+Following a fictional group of refugees across Europe, the film questions the overproduction of images surrounding real-life tragedies and deaths.
+Each segment takes its cue from the destination of the refugees, from the Mediterranean Sea to a warehouse somewhere in Belgrade.
+Where do all these images of refugees come from?
 How do they reshape the geography of Europe?

-Aleksandra Ławska is a film programmer and the former head of programming at Short Waves Festival and project coordinator at the Ad Arte Cultural Foundation in Poznań, Poland. Ławska is a member of the preselection committee at Festival du nouveau cinéma de Montréal and Glasgow Short Film Festival, as well as a member of the reading committee at European Short Pitch.
+This film was chosen by Aleksandra Ławska, as a response to Ibro Hasanović’s Note on Multitude. Ławska is a film programmer, head of programming at Short Waves Festival, and project coordinator at the Ad Arte Cultural Foundation in Poznań, Poland. Ławska is a member of the preselection committee at the Festival du nouveau cinéma de Montréal and Glasgow Short Film Festival, as well as a member of the reading committee at European Short Pitch.